mozilla/blurts-server/README.md

 At the end of a test suite run in CircleCI, coverage info will be sent to [Coveralls](https://coveralls.io/) to assess coverage changes and provide a neat badge.
 To upload coverage locally, you need a root `.coveralls.yml` which contains a token – get this from another member of the Monitor team.

 End-to-End tests use Playwright and can be run via `npm run e2e`.
+[E2E-How-To](https://github.com/mozilla/blurts-server/src/e2e) for more info.

 #### Test Firefox Integration